bibo242/Blackboard-course-downloader/README.md

     - Click **"Scan Courses"**.
 The application will log in and find all your courses, displaying them in the listbox.

 4.  **Download.**
     - Select the course(s) you want to download from the list.
-You can use `Ctrl + Click` to select multiple courses.
     - Choose a download destination folder.
     - Click **"Download Selected Course(s)"** and watch the magic happen!